What is PolyHalt?

 PolyHalt®, What is it and how does it work?

-We developed PolyHalt to give you a safe, soft water solution, without having to use salt.
+We developed PolyHalt to give you a safe, soft water solution, without having to use salt or potassium.

 First, what is PolyHalt®?

 PolyHalt is a proprietary phosphate.
-In other words, a special chemical we developed here at Cascadian.
+In other words, a special chemical developed by Cascadian Water.

 But unlike many bad chemicals on the market, this is a good one.
 It comes from naturally occurring phosphorus bearing rocks.

 In technical terms, PolyHalt is a negatively charged semi-solid polyphosphate.
 You can contrast this against positively charged metals that are dissolved in water, such as calcium, magnesium, iron and manganese.